CONTRIBUTING ART & WRITING

 While we’re giving preference to regional writers, we’re open in particular when it comes to cultural criticism and ideas to a wide array of people.
 You don’t have to be a professional writer.
 But you do have to have something to say.

-THEMES & TIMING
+THEMES & TIMING FOR VOLUME VI

-SUMMER 2024 // Subrosa // PITCH DEADLINE: FEBURARY 15
+SUMMER 2024 // Subrosa // SUBMISSION DEADLINE: PASSED

 Subrosa means “Under the Rose.”
 The rose is an ancient symbol of secrecy or confidentiality.
 Roses would hang over tables of council, confessionals, or be carved into the ceilings of dining rooms to remind guests that talk was to be kept within the group.
 But is anywhere free from surveillance now?
 What does privacy mean?
 What part does trust play?
 What does confession mean?

-FALL 2025 // Founders // PITCH DEADLINE: MAY 15
+FALL 2025 // Founders // SUBMISSION DEADLINE: PASSED

 The United States is a young and idealistic country that sits at a crossroads, especially as the geopolitical order shifts.
 What do we want the next 250 years to look like?
 What do we keep of our past, what do we evolve, and what do we jettison?
 What are our values?
 What do our communities mean?
 What agency do we have?
 With our political dysfunction, are entrepreneurs the answer, or does giving them too much power put us on a path toward a plutocracy?
 What does it mean to build instead to tear down?

-WINTER 2025 // Glass Houses // PITCH DEADLINE: AUGUST 15
+WINTER 2025 // Glass Houses // SUBMISSION DEADLINE: extended to SEPTEMBER 15

-“People in glass houses shouldn’t thrown stones.”
-It’s phrase that evolved from Chaucer and on through the proverb mill, with Benjamin Franklin and others taking turns at the wheel.
+“People in glass houses shouldn’t throw stones.”
+It’s a phrase that evolved from Chaucer and on through the proverb mill, with Benjamin Franklin and others taking turns at the wheel.
 It’s related to the idea that “those without sin should not cast the first stone” in that both convey a sense of needing to be self-aware about our own faults and vulnerabilities before we attack others.
 Though we live in a selfie culture, we seem to have become correspondingly less self-aware.
 What can we do to pause, and to reflect?
 What might help us in the process of regarding others as full human beings, even when we may disagree with them?
-Why do we hate hippocrits so much?
+Why do we hate hypocrites so much?

 WHAT WE’RE LOOKING FOR: